opendistro/for-elasticsearch-docs/docs/trace/data-prepper.md

 docker pull <>
 ```

-Otherwise, download the appropriate TAR file for your operating system and unzip.
+Otherwise, [download](https://opendistro.github.io/for-elasticsearch/downloads.html) the appropriate TAR file for your operating system and unzip it.

 ## Configure pipelines